pei-chun-su/QuestionnaireFastTransform.jl/README.md

 This code is built in Julia environment and calls Python 'pyquest' package.

-We build more features based on the original 'pyqyest': https://github.com/gmishne/pyquest
+We build more features for pyquest based on the original package: https://github.com/gmishne/pyquest

 This version of pyquest includes new features:
 - Cosine/Correlation Affinity